Railway Protection Force

-Railway Protection Force (RPF) is an armed Force of the Union under the administrative and operational control of Indian Railways, Ministry of Railways, Government of India established by the Railway Protection Force Act, 1957; enacted by the Indian Parliament for "the better protection and security of railway property and passenger area".
-It has the power to search, arrest, investigate, and prosecute offenses committed under Railway Property (Unlawful Possession) Act 1966, The Railways Act, 1989 (amended from time to time).
-However the power of arrests under other penal laws rests in the hands of the Government Railway Police (GRP) of state police.
-The force is under the authority of the Indian Ministry of Railways.
+The Railway Protection Force (RPF) is a security force in India under the Ministry of Railways, Government of India.
+The force was established by the RPF Act, 1957, enacted by the Indian Parliament for "the better protection and security of railway property and passenger area".
+It has the power to search, arrest, enquire, and prosecute offenses committed under the Railway Property (Unlawful Possession) Act 1966 and the Railways Act, 1989 (amended from time to time).
+RPF has also been entrusted with the responsibility of security of railway passenger area and railway passengers since 2004.
+However the power of arrests under other penal laws rests in the hands of the Government Railway Police (GRP) of each state.